HL7/cqf-measures/input/pages/measure-repository-service.md

 ```

 Content MAY use additional labels to support pre-release content or other versioning and build metadata use cases.

+#### Artifact Metadata
+In addition to identity, lifecycle, and versioning, knowledge artifacts typically have additional metadata such as descriptive content, documentation, justification, and source.
+This is especially true of _published_ knowledge artifacts, which make this type of information available to enable consumers to find, understand, and ultimately implement the content.
+In FHIR, knowledge artifacts generally follow the [Metadata Resource](https://hl7.org/fhir/clinicalreasoning-knowledge-artifact-representation.html#metadata) pattern.
+The capabilities described here make use of these elements for knowledge artifacts.

 #### Artifact Repository Operations